 Steps to starting a career in Veterinary Nursing

-Step 1.
-Research your options to decide if you prefer the Apprenticeship Level 3 Diploma route for training or a Degree.
+Research your options to decide if would you prefer the Apprenticeship route, which mean you must be employed in a veterinary practice.
+There are also degree and self-funded options for both qualifications (although we do not offer these at KSVN).
 Further information can be found on University websites and at this link:

 https://bvna.org.uk/information-on-training/